-Without clear targets or work responsibilities, it’s difficult to get things done efficiently.
+Without clear targets or work responsibilities, it becomes difficult to get things done efficiently.
 A construction project can go over-budget or delayed if people don’t have a target to hit (Lack of structure).

-Performance management is one of the key aspects of construction project management.
-For better performance management and to keep everyone on task, they all need clear tasks to perform.
+Performance management is one of the pivotal aspects of construction project management.
+For better performance management and to keep everyone on task, they all need definite tasks to perform.
 Split bigger goals into smaller and daily targets for every individual.
 Keep them accountable through set processes.
-This way you can keep everything in order.
+This way, you can keep everything in order.

-Another common construction project management challenge is managing risk that requires an adequate skill set.
-The project manager has the responsibility to identify potential problems and find ways to mitigate them.
-Without preparatory risk management and project analysis, the project will go over budget or delayed.
+Another common construction project management challenge is managing risk, which requires an adequate skill set.
+Project managers must have the skill set to identify potential problems and find ways to eliminate them.
+Without prior risk management and project analysis, the project will go over budget or get delayed.

-The construction business works with the invoicing system and can result in payment delays.
+The construction business works with the invoicing system, which results in payment delays.
 And if payments fall behind, it negatively impacts a company’s cash flow.
-This can in turn dry up a wall of funds for other projects and cause delays.
+Also, it can dry up a wall of funds for other projects and cause delays.

-Worker safety is a big afflict to the construction industry.
-Workplace injuries and illness count has remained constant for many years.
-It must be the top priority for a business owner to take care of worker’s safety and protect them against accidents and injuries.
+Worker safety is a big issue in the construction industry.
+Workplace injuries and illness count have remained constant for many years.
+It must be the top priority for a business owner to look after workers’ safety and protect them against accidents and injuries.

 One way to keep workers safe is possible by regularly training them about safety.
-Accidents are preventable when safe work practices are strictly enforced.
-Also, the commitment towards worker safety can improve the company’s reputation.
+Accidents are preventable with strict enforcement of safe work practices.
+The firm commitment to worker safety also improves its reputation.

 The main challenge for every construction project management system is to complete the project on schedule and within the predefined budget.
-To face these challenges you have to invest a little of your time in building a better & efficient team, and adopting technological advancement (like integrating construction cameras) to make the workflow easier, better communication, & easy cash flow, etc.
+To face these challenges, you have to invest a little of your time in building a better & efficient team and adopting technological advancement (like integrating construction cameras) to make the workflow straightforward, better communication, & easy cash flow, and more.